Supporting patients and families

 New Rare Disease Centre offers hope to patients from across the UK

-Patients with rare conditions will soon be treated in a brand new facility at St Thomas’, thanks to donations
+Patients from across the UK with rare conditions can now be treated in a brand new facility at St Thomas’, thanks to donations

-Thanks to funding of £1.8 million from Guy’s and St Thomas’ Charity, plus support from the charity DEBRA, the Four Acre Trust and the Photodermatology Charitable Trust, a designated space for both adults and children is expected to open at St Thomas’ later this year.
+Thanks to funding of £1.8 million from Guy’s and St Thomas’ Charity, plus support from the charity DEBRA, the Four Acre Trust and the Photodermatology Charitable Trust, this designated space for both adults and children is now open at St Thomas.

 The Rare Diseases Centre at St Thomas’ Hospital is the first of its kind in the UK to provide a space designed for adults and children with life-long genetic and skin conditions that affect many organs in the body.
 The new centre brings together several specialist services in one place, saving time and improving patient experience.